-Red Rose from the Getty's gardens and a Red rose from a Renaissance Manuscript
+Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

 Red roses in the Getty’s garden and as a detail in All Saints from the Spinola Hours, about 1510–20, Master of James IV of Scotland.
-Getty Museum, Ms. Ludwig IX 18, fol.
+The J. Paul Getty Museum, Ms. Ludwig IX 18, fol.
 257v

-Renaissance manuscript decorated with many types of flowers along its yellow borders
+Renaissance manuscript decorated with many types of flowers along the borders

 1. Roses (Rosa spp.)